-The Conservative Party offers fiscally sound economic policies to change New York’s current course of wasteful government spending with little positive results.
+The Conservative Party, through the years, has offered fiscally sound economic policies to change New York’s course of wasteful government spending.
 New York was once the beacon of economic success; today New York has become an entity that over-regulates small business, stifles proven energy expansion and increases taxes on its citizens forcing them to seek states that will encourage them to unleash their entrepreneurial spirit thereby ensuring a future for generations to come.

-The Governor must propose, and the Legislature must make further cuts across the board; every agency and program must have significant spending cuts and not depend only on attrition to attain the goal.
+Governor Hochul must cut the state budget across the board and the Legislators must respect the need for fiscal sanity, by not adding to the budget.
+Every agency and program must have significant spending cuts and not depend only on attrition to attain the goal.
 Every outdated, underutilized program must be eliminated.
-Neither Medicaid nor School Aid can be excluded from meaningful cuts.
-The Legislature must end its dependency on taxing New York’s citizens; it must enact real change in every aspect of government and eliminate unfunded mandates.
+Neither Medicaid nor School Aid can be excluded from realistic cuts.
+The Executive Chamber and the Legislature must end its dependency on overtaxing New York’s citizens; it must enact real change in every aspect of government and eliminate unfunded mandates constraining the counties.
 The Legislature must adopt term limits and a viable Initiative, Referendum, and Recall bill for all elected officials.
 New York State must stop masking the true nature of its growing debt through obtusely worded bonding that offers no insight into true costs to the taxpayers.

 TAXES AND SPENDING

 In order for New York State to keep residents from moving to states with lesser taxes and more economic growth, New York must reconsider its financial structure to lower its debt, provide mandate relief, reconsider regulations that strangle businesses, end the wasteful spending on programs that are doomed to fail and cut spending across the board.

 The NY State Legislative Members must adopt the following recommendations to lower/eliminate the oppressive taxes forced on the families residing in New York State:

 - Requirement of a 2/3 majority vote for any tax increase.